Mintplex-Labs/anything-llm/cloud-deployments/aws/cloudformation/aws_https_instructions.md

 ## Step 1: Allocate and assign Elastic IP Address to your deployed EC2 instance
 1. Follow AWS instructions on allocating EIP here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-eips-allocating
 2. Follow AWS instructions on assigning EIP to EC2 instance here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html#using-instance-addressing-eips-associating

 ## Step 2: Configure DNS A record to resolve to the previously assigned EC2 instance via EIP
-These instructions assume that you already have a top-level domain configured and are using a subdomain to access AnythingLLM.
+These instructions assume that you already have a top-level domain configured and are using a subdomain to access Raiqa Assistant.
 1. Follow AWS instructions on routing traffic to EC2 instance here: https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-ec2-instance.html

 ## Step 3: Install and enable nginx
 These instructions are for CLI configuration and assume you are logged in to EC2 instance as the ec2-user.